anikau31/systemc-clang/tests/verilog-conversion/README.md

 ### CMake switch
   Python tests are configured during the process of calling `cmake`, to enable the python tests, run `cmake` with `-DENABLE_VERILOG_TESTS=on` flag along with other build options when [building the binaries](/doc/README.md#Installation).

-  For example, to enable the python Verilog tests along with XLAT, the `cmake` command will be similar to:
+  For example, to enable the python Verilog tests along with XLAT, the `cmake` command will be similar to (make sure the `-DSYSTEMC_DIR` is correctly specified):
   ```
-  cmake ../systemc-clang -DXLAT=on -DENABLE_TESTS=on -DSYSTEMC_DIR=$SYSTEMC/systemc/ -G Ninja -DENABLE_VERILOG_TESTS=on
+  cmake ../systemc-clang -DXLAT=on -DENABLE_TESTS=on -DSYSTEMC_DIR=$SYSTEMC/ -G Ninja -DENABLE_VERILOG_TESTS=on
   ```

   If the python interpreter are found, `cmake` should report lines similar to: